 If none of the above plans work for your situation, you might consider an offer in compromise.
 In essence, you will need to negotiate with the IRS and ask them to reduce your balance in exchange for paying the remainder in full.
 To verify your eligibility, the IRS will conduct a thorough investigation of your life.
 You need to be ready to provide information about your credit lines, assets and liabilities, and monthly earnings and expenses.

-This last-resort option is only granted if you prove to the IRS that you will experience economic hardship from paying your tax debt in full, or if your tax debt is more than your income and assets.
+This last-resort option is only granted if you prove to the IRS that you will experience economic hardship from paying your back taxes in full, or if your back taxes is more than your income and assets.
 Generally, you will be advised to explore all other options before applying for an offer in compromise.
-If the IRS determines that you can repay your debt with an installment agreement or an extension, your application will be rejected.
+If the IRS determines that you can repay your obligation with an installment agreement or an extension, your application will be rejected.
 If you believe that you meet eligibility criteria for an offer in compromise, file Form 656, Offer in Compromise, along with the application fee of $186.

-Although your initial reaction to the news about tax debt might be denial and a desire to deal with it later, you need to face the situation right away.
+Although your initial reaction to the news about back taxes might be denial and a desire to deal with it later, you need to face the situation right away.
 The quicker you can react, the more options you will have available to you and the better the outcome will be.
-Even if you feel overwhelmed with your tax debt and can’t image how will you ever pay it off, remember that the IRS offers plenty of payment options to accommodate a wide range of individual and business scenarios.
+Even if you feel overwhelmed with your back taxes and can’t image how will you ever pay it off, remember that the IRS offers plenty of payment options to accommodate a wide range of individual and business scenarios.
 Make sure to explore all the possibilities and carefully evaluate each of them.

-Hopefully, this overview of the IRS payment agreements gave you a better understanding and confidence in dealing with tax debt.
-For more information on different tax debt relief programs, contact our experts at Solvable.
-Our debt specialists will help you work out the best solution for managing your tax debt and educate you on effective strategies for a debt-free life.
+Hopefully, this overview of the IRS payment agreements gave you a better understanding and confidence in dealing with back taxes.
+For more information on different back tax assistance programs, contact our experts at Solvable.
+Our specialists will help you work out the best solution for managing your back taxes and educate you on effective strategies for an obligation-free life.
 With access to our debt management tools and resources, you will have an easier time staying on track and navigating the world of finances.